-Issued 27 years ago, these £10 notes are in Crisp Uncirculated condition (B369) They bear the signature of Graham Kentfield as Chief Cashier, a post he held until 1999.
+Issued in 1993, these £10 notes are in Crisp Uncirculated condition (B369) They bear the signature of Graham Kentfield as Chief Cashier, a post he held until 1999.
 Printed on sheetfed presses, the front has a mature portrait of Queen Elizabeth II with a vignette of Britannia and a diamond-shaped symbol to assist the partially sighted.
-The back features a portrait of Charles Dickens and a scene from the cricket match at Dingley Dell from his novel Pickwick Papers.
+The back features a portrait of Charles Dickens and an illustration of the cricket match between Dingley Dell and All Muggleton, from his first novel The Pickwick Papers.
 Sold in Crisp Uncirculated.

 The Bank of England issued the £10 note with Charles Darwin on the back in November 2000 while Merlyn Lowther was Chief Cashier.
 The first notes which rolled off the presses had an error in the Copyright panel with an extra ‘The’ appearing in the inscription.
 So many millions were printed before the bank realised its mistake and corrected the error that this is now regarded as a separate variety.
 We can offer Crisp Uncirculated versions of the Corrected Lowther Darwin £10.
 (B390) They are distinguished from the previous issue by the removal of the extra word ‘The’ in the copyright legend.
 These paper £10 notes, disappeared from circulation are now over 17 years old and increasingly difficult to find in high grade.
 Crisp Uncirculated Lowther Corrected £10 note.